JorjaFox/website/content/posts/blog/2009/11-13-3-weeks-to-daytona.md

 title: "3 Weeks To Daytona"
 date: '2009-11-13T10:19:03-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'A movie about a guy trying to get to Daytona with a mechanic you might recognize. '
+description: 'A movie about a guy trying to get to Daytona with a mechanic you might recognize. '
 categories:
     - 'Jorja Fox'
 tags: